GoldsteinE/GoldsteinE/README.md

 Doing horrible things with Rust.

-I’m currently working on [name-it] project, which brings a restricted subset of `type_alias_impl_trait` to stable Rust.

 My [dotfiles] could be interesting to you if you use tiling WMs and/or Neovim.

 [Keyoxide] lists some ways to contact me, along with my public key (which is also [available on goldstein.rs][key]).
 My Telegram username is [@goldsteinq].